 The Use Permit process requires each application be reviewed on a case-by-case basis to ensure that the proposed use is compatible with surrounding neighborhoods and landuses.
-This property is zoned single-family residential within the Buckroe Bayfront special districts, and the use of the property as a short-term rental is compatible with the surrounding public and private uses.
-Given the proximity of the short-term rental to Buckroe Beach & Park, it is understood the neighborhood sees an influx of seasonal visitors and activities during the warmer months.
-A short-term rental in this location complements the adjacent public uses both for guests and for the neighborhood.
-The property has adequate on-site parking for guests, and the owner has provided evidence that they will require guests to park in designated areas to minimize impacts on the neighbors, who share a driveway, the surrounding neighborhood, and the available public parking.
+This property is zoned two-family residential, and the use of the property as a short-term rental is compatible with the surrounding public and private uses.
+The property has adequate on-site parking for guests to minimize impacts on the surrounding neighborhood and the available public parking.